Resources and Competition

 Resources and Niche Concept

 As we consider how organisms interact with organisms of other species in their environment, we need to officially define some ideas that we’ve been bandying around in class.
 Organisms need many things to survive, including food, water, sunlight if you photosynthesize, etc. Many species need oxygen and carbon dioxide, but there are entire groups of bacteria and archaea that live in anoxic conditions and don’t use or require oxygen.
 Not all of these required elements are called resources.
 A resource in ecology is a thing or factor that causes population growth and that is reduced by use.
 By this definition, oxygen isn’t a resource for humans unless we are living in space or underwater or somewhere requiring we get our oxygen from a finite tank.
-Likewise, sunlight is not considered a resource.
+Likewise, sunlight is not considered a resource for most photosynthesizing organisms.
 The resource that is reduced the most by use, for example water in a desert, and thereby limits population growth first is specially designated as a “limiting resource.”

 The full range of resources that a species can use combined with the range of conditions a species can tolerate (now we can add sunlight and oxygen back into the mix) defines the ecological niche for that species.
 Niches have many dimensions, one for each requirement of the species, but we usually reduce a complex niche down to the one or two dimensions deemed most important for the question we are testing.
 The figure below shows a range of seed sizes to define the niche breadth on the x-axis, with seed consumption on the y-axis.